fbpx

 • Professional and approachable

-Does graduating from this program mean I can only be a police officer?
+Does graduating from this Correction Foundation Program mean I can only be a police officer?

 Not at all!
 Graduates are eligible to apply for careers in Provincial and Federal Corrections, Police Departments, Canada Border Services Agency, Military Police, Sheriff’s Department, By-Law Enforcement Officers and Security Firms – there’s so many choices, but all of them provide rewarding, challenging, and respected careers.